 Consider assigning the book as a summer read and scheduling discussions and other activities when school begins again.

-Plan and engage with an educator-to-educator video, letter to readers from Steve Pemberton, Spark posters and bookmarks, discussion strategies, and academic vocabulary.
+Plan and engage with an educator-to-educator video, letter to readers from Steve Pemberton, Spark posters, discussion strategies, and academic vocabulary.

 Read and discuss with a weekly curriculum including SEL, vocabulary, discussion questions, ELA connections, suggested project ideas, and related readings.